Determining Which Version of the .NET Framework is Installed

-The Fuslogvw.exe (Assembly Binding Log Viewer), which ships with the Windows Software Development Kit (SDK), also lets you verify which version of the runtime is loaded.
+You can also use the, which ships with the .NET Framework SDK, to verify which version of the runtime is loaded.
 You can also use this tool to verify that an assembly is loading from your application directory instead of from the global assembly cache, and to view the success or failure of all assembly binds.
-You must run the viewer with administrator privilege.

 By default, the Assembly Binding Log Viewer logs only failed assembly binds.
-To log all assembly binds, click Settings, and then click Log all binds to disk.
-(Note that leaving this setting enabled can generate a large log.)
+To log all assembly binds, you must create an entry in the registry.

 To log all assembly binds in the Assembly Binding Log Viewer: